LupienLab/3d-reorganization-prostate-cancer/Data/External/CPC-GENE/README.md

 | Gene names    | Gene symbol                                          |
 | Protein name  | Full protein name, as per UniProt                    |
 | CPCG...       | Quantification of protein groups in 76 tumor samples |

+All genome coordinates from these data are listed in hg19, unless otherwise specified.
+The rest of this work is in hg38, so we've made sure to convert or liftover to hg38 coordinates where needed.